acruzpr/protein-shop-vagrant/README.md

 Building ProteinShop
 --------------------

-After you are set up, you will find this project directory shared with the VM under /vagrant.
-So the ProteinShop installation will be under:
+After you are set up and the VM is running, you will find this project directory shared with the VM under `/vagrant`.
+So the ProteinShop installation will be under `/vagrant/protein-shop`.

-    /vagrant/protein-shop

-To build the ProteinShop executable, log in to the VM as user `vagrant` with password `vagrant`.
+To build the ProteinShop executable log in to the VM as user `vagrant` with password `vagrant`.
 Then on the command line:

     cd /vagrant/protein-shop/src